The Imaginarium Studios

-Imaginarium Studios is a virtual production studio formed in 2012 by actor and director Andy Serkis.
+Imaginarium Studios is a virtual production studio formed in 2012 by actor and director Andy Serkis and film producer Jonathan Cavendish.
 It applies and develops performance capture and virtual production tools to create digital characters for film, television, games, AR, VR and mixed reality.
 The company operates from Pinewood Studios and Trilith Studios.
 A new performance capture volume was opened in partnership with SIDE at their studio 1 booth at Tileyard, kings Cross.

 The studio is led by CEO Matt Brown, who has been with the company since 2016.

 History

 Projects utilising the studio's services include films such as Guardians of the Galaxy Vol. 3, Men in Black: International, Spider-Man: Far From Home, Marvel's She-Hulk: Attorney at Law, and Netflix's Dance Monsters.
 Alongside its work in film and TV, the studio provides services to the theatrical and music industries.
 In 2014 the team collaborated with War Horse director Tom Morris to have the play performers re-enact the production while wearing motion-capture suits, allowing their body and facial movements to be digitally applied to 3D avatars.